VLety/fastApiProject/README.md

     "SECRET_KEY": "copy&paste new random secret key here",
 ```
 > [!WARNING]
-> Do not use the project default SECRET_KEY for production environments!
+> Do not use the project default SECRET_KEY for production environment!

 > [!CAUTION]
 > SECRET_KEY is very important data from security point of view, and we must keep it safe.